DIY Self-Centering Dowel Jig (Quick & Accurate Build Guide)

 Let's Start

-The total dimensions of the dowel jig are 150 x 140 mm.
-After deducting the side guides that leaves room for up to an 110 mm wide workpiece to be fit in the doweling jig.
+The total dimensions of the dowel jig are 150 × 140 mm.
+After subtracting the side guides, there’s room for up to an 110 mm wide workpiece inside the jig.

 Step 1: Build the Parallel Guides

-Start by measuring and cutting all the wood pieces necessary for the jig (see dimensions above).
-You can easily crosscut the strips on a Jigsaw Crosscut Jig.
+Start by measuring and cutting all the wood pieces you’ll need for the jig (see dimensions above).
+A Jigsaw Crosscut Jig is perfect for getting accurate, clean crosscuts on the strips.

 Self centering dowel jig - measuring wood pieces